Burning Money – SICK Science!

-It's probably not a wise idea to soak a $20 bill in a flammable liquid and set it on fire, but that's what you'll have to do with this science demonstration.
-Sure, you could use just a $1 bill, but then you don't sweat as much.
-There is a point to all of this burning... it's the fact that to everyone's amazement, paper money never actually burns (if you do it correctly).
-Read on to discover the secret behind this amazing demonstration.
+Do you have money burning a hole in your pocket?
+It’s probably not a wise idea to soak a $20 bill in a flammable liquid and set it on fire, but that’s what you’ll have to do in this science demonstration.
+Sure, you could just use a $1 bill, but then you won’t sweat as much.

 - Safety glasses